FAQ

 Technical Challenges:

-3. Renewable Energy Integration: India's active pursuit of renewable energy sources like solar and wind faces hurdles in integrating their intermittent and unstable nature into the existing grid effectively.
+Renewable Energy Integration: While renewable sources of energy such as solar and wind are being pursued with vigor in India, appropriate integration of their intermittency and unstable nature into the existing grid is an issue.

-5. Device & Technology Compatibility: Ensuring interoperability and compatibility among the diverse heterogeneous devices and technologies involved in smart grids presents another obstacle.
+Device & Technology Compatibility: Ensuring interoperability and compatibility among various heterogeneous devices and technologies involved in smart grids is yet another challenge.

 Economic Challenges:

-2. Imperfect Market Mechanisms: India's power market liberalization is incomplete, with inadequate market mechanisms hindering the promotion and implementation of smart grid projects.
+Imperfect Market Mechanisms: Liberalization of the power market is yet incomplete in India, and incomplete market mechanisms impede the encouragement and implementation of smart grid projects.

-3. Tariff Structures & User Acceptance: Smart grids rely on dynamic pricing mechanisms to incentivize rational power consumption, but India's tariff system is still evolving, and user acceptance of smart meters and remote control is low.
+Tariff Structures & User Acceptance: Smart grid, in effect, introduces dynamic pricing mechanism that will make the user rational in using power.
+The tariff system is not so well-developed in India.
+The acceptance of smart meter and remote control by users is very low.

 Managerial Challenges: